openmsr/are/results/criticality_approach.md

 ### design, geometry & configuration

-[/design/are.pdf](/design/are.pdf) lists reference of the are core design, documented in the ornl reports and located in the repository [github.com/openmsr/msr-archive](https://github.com/openmsr/msr-archive/blob/master/README.md)
+[/design/are.pdf](/design/are.pdf) lists reference of the ARE core design, documented in the ornl reports and located in the repository [github.com/openmsr/msr-archive](https://github.com/openmsr/msr-archive/blob/master/README.md)

-work-in-progress cad model of the are can be found [here](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) on onshape.
+work-in-progress cad model of the ARE can be found [here](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) on onshape.

 appendix D of [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) describes: "With the safety rods completely withdrawn and the neutron source and fisssion chambers inserted, the fuel concentrate will be forced into the fuel circuit." the control rods will thus be fully withdrawn for the criticality approach experiment. neutron source and fission chamber parts are not included in the model due to lack of design information, and are assumed to be negligible materials with respect to steady state neutronics